Squatters move into 2 rental homes, change locks, police say - NewsBreak

 MEMPHIS, Tenn. ( WREG ) — Memphis police say a pair of squatters moved their belongings into two Tennessee rental properties and changed the doorknobs and locks to one of the houses.

-Kandi Walker and Octavious Dean were arrested Wednesday after property managers discovered they were living in the homes in a Parkway Village neighborhood, police said.Neighbor helps deputies track down reckless driver, SCSO says
+Kandi Walker and Octavious Dean were arrested Wednesday after property managers discovered they were living in the homes in a Parkway Village neighborhood, police said.Squatters dismembered woman, lived in Las Vegas home where she died, police say

 Police said they were called to Almo Avenue to one of the properties after a rental manager noticed several items outside the house.
 They said a neighbor told the manager a man and woman were inside the house squatting.